touren/touren.github.io/_posts/2018-01-13-Deployment_Architecture.md

 # Goal

-Here at <a href="https://www.swarmnyc.com" target="_blank">SWARM</a>, our engineering team has agreed on the following goals for deploying applications into the wild.
+Here at <a href="https://www.swarmnyc.com" target="_blank">SWARM</a>, our engineering team & DevOps team have agreed on the following goals for deploying applications into the wild.

 * Automatic